mineshmshah/Gaymers-App/README.md

 ### MVP Mission Statement

-#### A platform for Gaymers community members to facilitate games trading
+#### A platform for Gaymers community to facilitate games trading between members